 UF Health Diabetes Education Program

 Diabetes affects 29.1 million Americans, and an estimated 86 million are at high risk for developing the disease.
 The good news: as much as 80 percent of Type 2 diabetes is preventable by changing eating habits, increasing physical activity and making healthy lifestyle choices.

-Many people do not become aware that they have diabetes until they develop one of its life-threatening symptoms such as blindness, kidney disease, nerve damage, heart disease and stroke.
-However, through the use of educational tools for healthy eating, exercising and medication, leading a happy and healthy life with a diabetes diagnoses is possible.
+Many people do not become aware that they have diabetes until they develop one of its complications such as kidney disease, nerve damage, and heart disease.
+However, through the use of educational tools for healthy eating, exercise and medication, leading a happy and healthy life is possible.